-Action spotting is an important element of general activity understanding.
-It consists of detecting human-induced events annotated with single timestamps.
-In this paper, we propose a novel loss function for action spotting.
-Our loss aims at dealing specifically with the temporal context naturally present around an action.
-Rather than focusing on the single annotated frame of the action to spot, we consider different temporal segments surrounding it and shape ourloss function accordingly.
-We test our loss on SoccerNet, a large dataset of soccer videos, showing an improvement of 12.8% on the current baseline.
-We also show the generalization capability of our loss function on ActivityNet for activity proposals and detection, by spotting the beginning and the end of each activity.
-Furthermore, we provide an extended ablation study and identify challenging cases for action spotting in soccer videos.
-Finally, we qualitatively illustrate how our loss induces a precise temporal understanding of actions, and how such semantic knowledge canbe leveraged to design a highlights generator.
+In video understanding, action spotting consists in temporally localizing human-induced events annotated with single timestamps.
+In this paper, we propose a novel loss function that specifically considers the temporal context naturally present around each action, rather than focusing on the single annotated frame to spot.
+We benchmark our loss on a large dataset of soccer videos, SoccerNet, and achieve an improvement of 12.8% over the baseline.
+We show the generalization capability of our loss for generic activity proposals and detection on ActivityNet, by spotting the beginning and the end of each activity.
+Furthermore, we provide an extended ablation study and display challenging cases for action spotting in soccer videos.
+Finally, we qualitatively illustrate how our loss induces a precise temporal understanding of actions and show how such semantic knowledge can be used for automatic highlights generation.